quantum-engineering-polito/CourseNotes/content/Obsidian Examples.md

 # Tables

-If you have installed the "Advanced Tables" plugin you just need to type a pipe `|` and hit `TAB`, the plugin will automatically create new rows and columns as if you were in Excel (press `TAB` to move to the next column and `ENTER` to move to the next row).
+If you have installed the [Advanced Tables](https://github.com/tgrosinger/advanced-tables-obsidian) plugin you just need to type a pipe `|` and hit `TAB`, the plugin will automatically create new rows and columns as if you were in Excel (press `TAB` to move to the next column and `ENTER` to move to the next row).

 Example: